Talking Theatre: Linda Lusardi Brings Pantomime Magic To Cinderella

 "It’s quite a change to me because I'm normally a Wicked Queen in Snow White or Carabeth in Sleeping Beauty.
 For me to be a Fairy Godmother is quite nice as I'm able to smile on stage and not get booed!"

-Linda, along with her husband the actor and director Sam Kane have been pantomime regulars around the UK for the last 25 years and will be appearing on stage together in Cinderella, (Sam is playing an Ugly Sister alongside Mike Doyle as well as directing.)
+Linda, along with her husband, the actor and director Sam Kane, have been pantomime regulars around the UK for the last 25 years and will be appearing on stage together in Cinderella, (Sam is playing an Ugly Sister alongside Mike Doyle as well as directing.)

 "Sometimes I see things that he’s missed.
-Kids are the best because when ours were younger they would sit in on rehearsal and go "Mum that doesn't make sense and it would be something you've not even seen but children don’t miss a trick."
+Kids are the best, because when ours were younger they would sit in on rehearsal and go "Mum that doesn't make sense.
+It would be something you've not even seen, but children don’t miss a trick."

 “I was offered this play called Funny Peculiar.
 I didn't really know what I was doing but the director worked with me and by the end of the 12 week run I kind of got the knack of it.
 There were no microphones you had to project yourself on stage.”

 Linda and Sam married in 1998 and have two children Jack and Lucy, both of whom are following their parent’s footsteps into the acting profession.
 Like Sam and Linda, Lucy is also appearing in pantomime this Christmas, but in Swindon with Nigel Havers.

 "We've had some people go "I've come every year for a good sleep because its just for the kids, but this year we've really loved it, we were into it as much as the kids!"

-"Its lavish and sparkly, we've got real ponies on stage for the carriage for the ball.
+"Its lavish and sparkly.
+We've got real ponies on stage for the carriage for the ball.
 Its spectacular."